AMOEWS92/lcr-dice-game/README.md

-\# LCR Dice Game
+# LCR Dice Game

 A console-based implementation of the Left Center Right dice game built in C++.

 Players enter their names, take turns rolling dice, and pass chips left, right, or into the center pot based on each roll.
 The game continues until one player has all remaining chips.

-\## Features
+## Features

-\- Supports three or more players
+- Supports three or more players

-\- Collects player names at the start of the game
+- Collects player names at the start of the game

-\- Simulates Left, Center, Right, and dot dice results
+- Simulates Left, Center, Right, and dot dice results

-\- Tracks player chips and the center pot
+- Tracks player chips and the center pot

-\- Validates player count input
+- Validates player count input

-\- Displays game rules from a text file before play begins
+- Displays game rules from a text file before play begins

-\## C++ Skills Demonstrated
+## C++ Skills Demonstrated

-\- Uses classes to organize game-related responsibilities, including players and dice behavior
+- Uses classes to organize game-related responsibilities, including players and dice behavior

-\- Uses `std::vector` to store and manage a flexible list of players
+- Uses std::vector to store and manage a flexible list of players

-\- Applies object-oriented programming through encapsulation and reusable game objects
+- Applies object-oriented programming through encapsulation and reusable game objects

-\- Uses loops, conditionals, functions, and input validation to control game flow
+- Uses loops, conditionals, functions, and input validation to control game flow

-\- Uses file input to load and display the game rules
+- Uses file input to load and display the game rules

-\- Uses random number generation to simulate dice rolls
+- Uses random number generation to simulate dice rolls

-\## Built With
+## Built With

-\- C++
+- C++

-\- Visual Studio
+- Visual Studio

-\## Running the Project
+## Running the Project

-Open `LCRFinalProject.sln` in Visual Studio, then build and run the project.
+Open LCRFinalProject.sln in Visual Studio, then build and run the project.

-\## Project Files
+## Project Files

+- LCRFinalProject.cpp contains the game logic

+- LCRRules.txt contains the game rules shown to the player